SttApollo/coaching-program-automation/README.md

 ### Access code on both form triggers

 Both the new client form and the reschedule form require an access code validated in the first Code node before any data is read or written.
-The check runs before calendar reads, Sheet writes, or any external API call.
+The check runs before the calendar reads, sheet writes, or any external API call.

 ### Input validation before execution